Soulsender/OLD-Soulsender.github.io/_posts/2022-03-11-mac-spoofing.md

 MAC stands for Media Access Control address.
 Every device has a MAC address.
 A MAC address is used sort of like an IP address, but only on a local area network (LAN).
 A router on a network delivers traffic to a device with the correct MAC address.
 This is done through the ARP (Address Resolution Protocol) which you can sort of think of like the DNS for MAC addresses.
 A MAC address consists of six sets of two numbers or letters, seperated by a colon.
 Example: `9C:6A:BD:07:B7:92`
 <br /><br />
 Unlike IP addresses, MAC addresses are static and do not change (there are some exceptions but for the most part, they stay the same on all networks).
 A MAC address will have infomation about the vendor of the device.
 For instance, you might be able to tell that a device is an Apple or Dell product based on the MAC address.

+### Why is this Important to Know?
+Well, every device that connects to a WiFi network, via wireless or ethernet, will give that network it's MAC address.
+This way, the network knows who to give requested traffic to.
+There are ways to SPOOF MAC addresses however, and that's the important part of this story.
+MAC spoofing is possible on pretty much all operating systems, even iPhones have a built in way to use a seperate MAC address than the real one.
+This is important to note.
+<br /><br />
+To be clear - I had no ill-intent during my discovery of this process.
+It's not illegal, and is perfectly fine to do.
+After my discovery of my laptop's MAC address being blocked, I had the idea to generate a new, random address for my laptop.